Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 I'm really very good at my job.

-You get to participate in everyone's favorite section of the favorite section of
+You get to participate in everyone's favorite section of the favorite section of the show.

-Uh, and I think it has a little jingle and I think it goes something like this.
+And I think it has a little jingle and I think it goes something like this.

 Fact quote or question.

-Ah, he always remembers the ding.
+He always remembers the dig.

 I always remember the sing.

-I see Matt makes this bit look easy.
+I'm saying Matt makes this bit look easy.

 I know.